jasonleehs1018/Design-Portfolio/Project_1-Linear-Buckling/README.md

   - $D_{11}$ and $D_{22}$ are the elements from the ABD matrix
 - Buckling load results
   - $N_x$ = 105.214 N/mm

+  However, the closed form solution is only applicable to compressive buckling, therefore FEA must be used for shear buckling analysis.